adyen-examples/adyen-afp-sample/README.md

 This application is a simplified version of a platform that utilises AfP, showcasing the following use cases:
 * Signup and start Hosted Onboarding
-* Login and resume Hosted Onboarding
+* Login and resume Hosted Onboarding (use an existing Account Holder id as username, password can be anything)
 * View transactions
 * View payouts
 * View Balance Account reports